BETWEEN FOUR WORLDS: CHINA, RUSSIA, JAPAN AND AUSTRALIA;

 Kojima was an international economist who spoke good English.
 As well, my father had had some connection with Hitotsubashi in the past.
 I felt I would be in good hands.

 And to some extent I was.
-Kojima introduced me to a young official in the Ministry of International Trade and Industry who out of the blue handed me a semi-confidential list (in Japanese of course) giving summary details of all Japanese direct investments abroad.
+Kojima introduced me to a young official in the Ministry of International Trade and Industry who out of the blue handed me a semi-confidential list (in Japanese) giving summary details of all Japanese direct investments abroad.

-But I was still far from realizing my other objective, which was to get to know Japan and its language.
+But I still had to find the details of those investments.
+And I was still far from realizing my other objective, which was to get to know Japan and its language.

 Like all senior Japanese professors, Kojima ran what was called a zemi (seminar) – a collection of deshi (acolyte students) who lived and breathed under his supervision.
 I was assigned to their care.